Simple Permissions, Powerful Consequences

 By shifting permissions from a static structure to an adaptive, rule-based system, we gave merchants unprecedented control over access and security.
 As Lead Designer, I helped create an experience that seamlessly integrated automation, compliance, and ease of use.
 The result?
 A self-sustaining permissions model that reduced risk while empowering teams with the right level of access—nothing more, nothing less.

 The results were immediate and substantial.
 Within 90 days of launch, nearly 67% of interviewed merchants had adopted the new system.
-Key performance indicators highlighted its success
+Key performance indicators highlighted its success:

 Decrease in Customer Support Escalations